tomsoftware/Lemmings.ts/README.md

 ![demo1](docu/examples/demo_01.png "Demo 01")
 ![demo2](docu/examples/demo_02.png "Demo 02")

+# Disclaimer
+Disclaimer: This Project does not claim rights to any Lemmings Version.
+To the best of our/my knowledge, these titles have been discontinued by their publishers.
+If you know otherwise, please contact us/me and we will remove them accordingly.
+Thank you for your attention.
+See the LICENSE for mor information.

 ## Standing on the shoulders of giants
 Special thanks goes to:
 - DMA for the original game